-IV.
-Approve Past Minutes - Jerry Sodan moved to approve the minutes of October 2015 [NOTE FROM TRANSCRIBER: THE OCTOBER 2015 MINUTES WERE ALREADY APPROVED AT THE OCTOBER 2016 MEETING], February 2016, June 2016 and October 2016 General Membership Meeting Minutes.
+Jerry Sodan moved to approve the minutes of October 2015 [\\\NOTE FROM TRANSCRIBER: THE OCTOBER 2015 MINUTES WERE ALREADY APPROVED AT THE OCTOBER 2016 MEETING], February 2016, June 2016 and October 2016 General Membership Meeting Minutes.
 Chris Anderson (District 8) seconded the motion.
 Discussion:

-Steve Crawford (District 7) stood to speak and stated that he felt a lot of things in the minutes were not correct or matching what was written by the Recording Secretary, but instead of going through each of them, his solution was to make a motion, which was incorrectly determined by all to be considered a friendly amendment; however it was a completely different motion requesting tabling two sets of the minutes: Steve Crawford moved to suspend the approval of the General Membership Meeting Minutes of October 2015 [REMINDER: 10-25-15 MINUTES ARE ALREADY APPROVED BACK IN OCTOBER of 2016], and all the other minutes she mentioned. {He is referring to the Chair of the Meeting here, but does not restate the minutes--- it is then referred to as a friendly amendment because it was out of protocol to have allowed a motion when there was already a motion on the floor}.
-This was later stated to be only the tabling of June 2016 and October 2016, so that is a diversion from the original motion on the floor regarding the four sets of minutes.
+Steve Crawford (District 7) stood to speak and stated that a lot of things being said in the owner input are wrong, but instead of going through each of them, he had a solution to instead go over all his contested issues with the minutes in detail, Steve Crawford moved to suspend the approval of the General Membership Meeting Minutes of October 2015 [REMINDER: 10-25-15 MINUTES ARE ALREADY APPROVED BACK IN THE OCTOBER of 2016], and all the other minutes she mentioned. {He is referring to the Chair of the Meeting here, but does not restate the minutes-- it is then referred to as a friendly amendment because it was out of protocol to have allowed a motion when there was already a motion on the floor}.

 It was noted that there was already a motion on the floor, so he could not make another motion during the discussion of a previously stated motion.
-Mr. Crawford was still then allowed to continue, state the solution would be to let the Recording Secretary see and verify the minutes for their veracity before draft approval to make sure and attest to the fact that the minutes are accurate.
+Mr. Crawford went on to state the solution would be to let the Recording Secretary see and verify the minutes for their veracity before draft approval to make sure and attest to the fact that the minutes are accurate.
 A disruption amongst the membership occurred at this point.
 Someone called for the vote.
 Someone moved to table the minutes.
 Mr. Crawford restated his desired to have a motion to verify the past minutes for accuracy.
 Your Yes vote is voting against transparency because that prevents the minutes from being posted.
-Bridget Hayley noted that these minutes have been on the website for at least six month or longer as well as printed and brought up for approval at four different past meetings and this requires 100 copies of them to be distributed at each meeting and that is costing the Membership unnecessarily.
-Vote for Mr. Crawford's out of order amended motion: Yes-65, No-72, Abstain-8.
+Bridget Hayley noted that these minutes have been printed and brought up for approval at four different past meetings and this requires 100 copies of them to be distributed at each meeting and that is costing the Membership unnecessarily.
+Vote for Mr. Crawford's amended motion: Yes-65, No-72, Abstain-8.
 Motion did not carry.
 Mayelin Stillwell submitted corrections that she wanted reviewed for each of the three sets of minutes [NOT AUDIBLE WHICH THREE SUBMITTED].
-Next up came original stated motion to approve the four sets of minutes.
+Next up came original motion to approve the minutes.
 Vote: Yes-119, No-11, Abstain-16.
 Motion carried.